openshift-kni/install-scripts/README.md

    creating the `default` libvirt storage pool and the `baremetal` and `provisioning` bridges.

-Note:

-Optional scripts that handle the above prerequisites may be executed if not using the prepared ISO that handle the above.
+Note:  Optional scripts that handle the above prerequisites may be executed if not using the prepared ISO that handle the above.

+### Installation and Validation

+The deployment process will use scripts to perform the following on the configuration:

 1. [Validate any environment requirements (#22)](https://github.com/openshift-kni/install-scripts/issues/22) -